bovacu/RDEAndroid/sdl/jni/SDL/docs/README-gdk.md

   * GDK-specific setup:
     * Initializing/uninitializing the game runtime, and initializing Xbox Live services
     * Creating a global task queue and setting it as the default for the process.
 When running any async operations, passing in `NULL` as the task queue will make the task get added to the global task queue.

-  * An implementation on `WinMain` that performs the above GDK setup (you should link against SDL2main.lib, as in Windows x64).
-If you are unable to do this, you can instead manually call `SDL_GDKRunApp` from your entry point, passing in your `SDL_main` function and `NULL` as the parameters.
+  * An implementation on `WinMain` that performs the above GDK setup that you can use by #include'ing SDL_main.h in the source file that includes your standard main() function.
+If you are unable to do this, you can instead manually call `SDL_RunApp` from your entry point, passing in your `SDL_main` function and `NULL` as the parameters.
+To use `SDL_RunApp`, `#define SDL_MAIN_HANDLED` before `#include <SDL3/SDL_main.h>`.
   * Global task queue callbacks are dispatched during `SDL_PumpEvents` (which is also called internally if using `SDL_PollEvent`).
   * You can get the handle of the global task queue through `SDL_GDKGetTaskQueue`, if needed.
 When done with the queue, be sure to use `XTaskQueueCloseHandle` to decrement the reference count (otherwise it will cause a resource leak).

+* Single-player games have some additional features available:
+  * Call `SDL_GDKGetDefaultUser` to get the default XUserHandle pointer.
+  * `SDL_GetPrefPath` still works, but only for single-player titles.

+These functions mostly wrap around async APIs, and thus should be treated as synchronous alternatives.
+Also note that the single-player functions return on any OS errors, so be sure to validate the return values!

 * What doesn't work:
   * Compilation with anything other than through the included Visual C++ solution file